-A target of 35% to 45% below 1990 by 2030 implies New Brunswick should aim to lower its emissions to between 9 and 11 million tonnes by 2030.
+A target of 35% to 45% below 1990 levels by 2030 implies New Brunswick should aim to lower its emissions to between 9 and 11 million tonnes by 2030.
 That means we need a climate action plan for the province that cuts approximately 6 to 7 million tonnes from our inventory.
 The first place to look is where our emissions come from now.
-Figure 9 shows that electricity is a big part of the problem (as well as the solution!), followed by industry and transportation.
+Figure 10 shows that electricity is a big part of the problem (as well as the solution!), followed by industry and transportation.
 Buildings relying on natural gas also have a contribution to make, as does cutting waste and making agriculture and forestry more sustainable.
 These numbers do not include the potential to increase absorption of carbon dioxide by increasing soil and forest cover.
-Figures 10 and 11 show how New Brunswick stacks up compared to other provinces and territories, and where our emissions are expected to go from now until 2030.
+Figure 11 shows how New Brunswick stacks up compared to other provinces and territories, and where our emissions are expected to go from now until 2030.
+Fig. 11.
+New Brunswick's Greenhouse Gas Emissions Provincial per capita and total emissions are expected grow slightly to 2020 and remain flat to 2030 compared to 2013 emissions of 16 million tonnes (emissions were 15 million tonnes in 2014).
+36 The challenge however is that greenhouse gas emissions must fall dramatically at home and the world over to slow climate change.
+By 2030 our province needs to cut emissions by 35% to 45%.